 Surveillance Section.-The Bureau's Surveillance Section is made up of three degreed personnel and is responsible for the collection of representative samples to be analyzed primarily by the in-house laboratory.
-Available sampling equipment allows for the collection of grab or composite samples collected from industries, the MWPCF, and local surface waters.
+Available sampling equipment allows for the collection of grab or composite samples from industrial users, the MWPCF, and local surface waters.
 The Surveillance Section has had capital equipment investments totaling approximately \$250,000 over the past 20 years.
 Available equipment includes 14 programmable ISCO auto samplers as well as a fleet of four vehicles for obtaining samples and for responding to emergency spills.

-During 2017, the Surveillance Section collected a total of 1104 samples during 112 scheduled and unscheduled sampling events at permitted industries.
+During 2018, the Surveillance Section collected a total of 1085 samples during 117 scheduled and unscheduled sampling events at permitted industries.